-Component re-inspections are added to the scope based on remaining service life calculations from a previous inspection.
-Re-inspections typically make up the largest portion of a scope, and many of these are scheduled prematurely due to the overly conservative nature of wear calculation methods that were available to program owners when these evaluations were performed.
-In recent years, more advanced wear calculation methods have been developed for the purpose of removing the extra levels of conservatism without increasing risk to the plant.
+Component reinspections are added to the scope based on remaining service life calculations from a previous inspection.
+Re-inspections typically comprise the largest portion of the scope, and many of these are scheduled prematurely due to the overly conservative nature of wear calculation methods available to program owners when these evaluations were performed.
+In recent years, more advanced wear calculation methods have been developed to remove the extra levels of conservatism without increasing risk to the plant.

 During the scope optimization process for re-inspections, the remaining service life calculation from the last inspection is reviewed and, if necessary, recalculated using modern wear calculation methods to ensure the component has the most accurate remaining service life possible.
-Reinspection evaluations are the source of the majority of inspection deferrals that result from a scope optimization.
+Reinspection evaluations are the source of most inspection deferrals resulting from a scope optimization.
 Component reinspection reviews are performed for both single-outage and historical scope optimizations.

 CHECWORKS™ SFA is software that predicts wear rates in FAC-susceptible components.
-FAC Program owners use the results to select inspections on previously-uninspected components based on the predicted wear rate and time to critical component thickness.
-The scope optimization process reviews the results of the CHECWORKS™ SFA Wear Rate Analysis to verify the necessity of new inspections selected from the model and to make suggestions of other locations that may have been overlooked.
-CHECWORKS™ SFA inspection reviews are only performed during single-outage scope optimizations due to the frequent recalibration of the model.
+FAC Program owners use the results to select inspections on previously uninspected components based on the predicted wear rate and time to critical component thickness.
+The scope optimization process reviews the CHECWORKS SFA Wear Rate Analysis results to verify the necessity of new inspections selected from the model and suggest other locations that may have been overlooked.
+CHECWORKS SFA inspection reviews are only performed during single-outage scope optimizations due to the frequent recalibration of the model.

 New Susceptible Non-Modeled (SNM) Inspections

-The optimization of SNM inspection selection includes comparing the results of past inspections on high wear lines to determine if further inspections on that line are warranted as well as determining the risk level of uninspected lines to determine if an immediate inspection is necessary.
+The optimization of SNM inspection selection includes comparing the results of past inspections on high-wear lines to determine if further inspections are warranted and determining the risk level of uninspected lines to determine if an immediate inspection is necessary.
 New SNM inspection reviews are only performed during single-outage scope optimizations due to the industry norm of only planning these inspections one cycle ahead of the outage.

 New Inspections from Operating Experience

-It is important to account for plant and industry operating experience when constructing an FAC inspection scope.
-During the scope optimization, recent operating experience is compared with components selected for the scope to determine if the new inspections are adequate and necessary.
+When constructing an FAC inspection scope, it is important to account for plant and industry operating experience.
+During the scope optimization, recent operating experience is compared with components selected to determine if the new inspections are adequate and necessary.
 New OE inspection reviews are only performed during single-outage scope optimizations due to the industry norm of only planning these inspections one cycle ahead of the outage.